dottjt/plastic/chapters/03-family.md

 <!-- Describe porn usage -->

 You see, kids like me didn't have mothers.
-We had pornstars, playful fun-things of deluded femininity and simulated courage.
+We had neglected computer screens of pornstars and colourful smut, playful fun-things of deluded femininity and simulated courage.
 A kind of twisted fundamental truth that would allow you to twirl for hours on end, as you attempt to dangle a mammoth-sized strap-on around your knee in order to satisfy your quench for inclusion.
 There are no barriers.
 No shady cum-ridden hand to shake in a confined petrol station restroom, just to witness your first set of fake breasts.
 You don't even have to leave your room, let alone the shadows of your own past.
 It's just there.
 24/7.
 Happy to guide you into the fantastic lust-filled imagination of, providing you with your most fundamental desire to seek clarity in a world so lost with purpose.
 A young child sits in a room alone, awaiting cross-legged for his favourite cam girl to smile, if only to feel the warm embrace of a hug, held by his hands frantically masturbating the glowing rash developing from within his shaft.
 Welcome our new defacto parents of the world.
 An opportunity to rid the stain from your genes and introduce yourself to a new life of agrarian pleasure.

 I remember participating in my first gang-bang at 12.
 There I was.
 Sitting in my chair.
 Brain enveloped in something magical.
 At first it was truly mesmerising, like placing your hand into a soulless lucky dip to find some authentic caricature of a set of laced panties.
 Eyes darting around the screen in a morbid photographic fixation with the imposing image of breast and triggering keywords.
 Fuck.
 Whore.
 XXX.
 The vocabulary was your play-pen.
 A visual casino without walls, glittering in the cerulean madness restraining you suspenseful initiation.
 Then it becomes routine.
 A bashful kingdom of constant warfare, keeping your brain intact and out of stunted order.
 A need.
 A dire situation of requirement.
-A lethargic reminder of your own existence, as you enclave your existence within an overwhelming bombardment of smut and obscene destitution.
+A lethargic reminder of your own existence, as you enclave your existence within an overwhelming bombardment of obscene destitution.
 Then begins the rape.
 The Lithuanian gang bangs.
 The brutality of forced-torture and poly-amorous anthropomorphism, shoved into the sweaty paws of a furry suit fit for enough disenfranchised cocks to choke a small horse to death.
 Orphaned children dying in a fledgling fuck-storm of medical disaster, fists shoved so deep into so many tight spaces that not even the coroner can keep up.

-A small girl thigh-high tights flashes her vagina in an inconsequential.
+A small girl thigh-high tights flashes her vagina in an inconsequential display of voyeurism.

+Japanese AV models were the closest thing I ever had to a mother, and it showed in the trembled lustre rotting through my kidneys.

 <!-- Talk about relationship -->